Connecting Faculty to the Classroom

 BU Medical Campus Educational Technology team is offering site-specific LfA classroom practice sessions, demonstrations and virtual training sessions, as well as a variety of training resources including Zoom, TurningPoint, ExamSoft, and many others.

 Having access to recorded class content benefits students who are taking their courses remotely.
 For this reasons, BU’s default expectation is that LfA class sessions with a significant number of international students will be recorded.

 Learn from Anywhere FAQs

-Get answers to frequently asked questions specific to BU’s Learn from Anywhere model.
-Topics include classroom technology and moderators, faculty coaching, on-campus work guidelines, and more.
+Get answers to frequently asked questions specific to Boston University’s Learn from Anywhere pedagogical model including topics around classroom technology, classroom moderators, faculty coaching, and on-campus work guidelines.